darrenzheng24/darrenzheng24.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 Hugo automatically generates an RSS feed.
 I replaced the link using [Subscribe Openly](https://subscribeopenly.net/) to make it more digestible.

-## Embeddable PDFs
-Embedded PDF files may be viewed differently across browsers.
-To standardize this, I've used a [pdfjs viewer element](https://github.com/alekswebnet/pdfjs-viewer-element) directly.

-{{< embedPDF src="example-pdf/PJAS-2020-2.pdf">}}

 ## Robots.txt
 With excessive AI crawlers and LLMs being used today, I took care to implement a `robots.txt` file at the root of my project to [prevent crawlers](https://en.wikipedia.org/wiki/Robots.txt).
-Originally, I wrote it by hand, but using the method from [Dynamic Robots.txt with Hugo External Data Sources](https://runtimeterror.dev/dynamic-robots-txt-hugo-external-data-sources/) helps make sure that it stays somewhat up-to-date.
-Unfortunately, a non-compliant web bot could choose to simply ignore such protocols, but it would be difficult to prevent all of them without some serious security implementations.
-Note that despite blocking crawling, it does not block indexing by search engines necessarily, although it may impact the description generated.
+We can use the method from [Dynamic Robots.txt with Hugo External Data Sources](https://runtimeterror.dev/dynamic-robots-txt-hugo-external-data-sources/) helps make sure that it stays up-to-date.

-## Three.js
-Following the implementation by [Redstrate](https://redstrate.com/blog/2025/01/integrating-katex-and-three.js-into-hugo/) and [Jorge Martinez](https://jorgemartinez.space/posts/tutorials/running-threejs-in-my-website/), we add a shortcode `layouts\shortcodes\threejs.html` for adding mathematical animations in WebGL.
-I'm still playing around, so this section will be updated in the future with a better tutorial.

 ## MediumZoom.js
 This [library](https://github.com/francoischalifour/medium-zoom) allows for zooming in on images in my posts when you click on them.

-## Apache Echarts shortcode
-I implemented a shortcode `chart.html` to display some nice charts/graphs for data visualization.
-You can feed it data as part of the shortcode, or pass a parameter to access the Hugo `data` directory.
-Some other popular libraries include [chartjs](https://www.chartjs.org/), or [D3](https://d3js.org/).
-{{< chart  data="example_1">}}
-{
-  legend: {},
-  tooltip: {},
-  dataset: {
-    // Provide a set of data.
-    source: [
-      ['product', '2015', '2016', '2017'],
-      ['Matcha Latte', 43.3, 85.8, 93.7],
-      ['Milk Tea', 83.1, 73.4, 55.1],
-      ['Cheese Cocoa', 86.4, 65.2, 82.5],
-      ['Walnut Brownie', 72.4, 53.9, 39.1]
-    ]
-  },
-  // Declare an x-axis (category axis).
-  // The category map the first column in the dataset by default.
-  xAxis: { type: 'category' },
-  // Declare a y-axis (value axis).
-  yAxis: {},
-  // Declare several 'bar' series,
-  // every series will auto-map to each column by default.
-  series: [{ type: 'bar' }, { type: 'bar' }, { type: 'bar' }]
-};
-{{< /chart >}}

-## Quizdown
-The quizdown shortcode below was made by [bonartm](https://github.com/bonartm/hugo-quiz).

-{{< quizdown >}}

----
-primary_color: orange
-secondary_color: lightgray
-text_color: black
-shuffle_questions: false
----

-## The sound of dog

----
-shuffle_answers: false
----

-What do dogs sound like?

-> Some hint

-- [ ] yes
-- [ ] no
-- [ ] `self.sound = "meow"`
-- [x] wuff

-## Put the [days](https://en.wikipedia.org/wiki/Day) in order!

-> Monday is the *first* day of the week.

-1. Monday
-2. Tuesday
-3. Wednesday
-4. Friday
-5. Saturday
-{{< /quizdown >}}

 ## Liminal + Remarkjs
+This is a [system](https://github.com/jonathanlilly/liminal) created by Johnathan Lilly using [remarkjs](https://remarkjs.com/#1) to create in-browser slides from Markdown.
+You can see a demo [here](/liminal-master/template.html).

-## Link-render-hook
+## Hugo Render Hooks
+There are a number of custom render hooks written into this website to enable smarter organization of page resources.
+See [here](https://www.veriphor.com/articles/link-and-image-render-hooks/) for documentation for the link and image ones.